 Ten Passages for Pastors to Memorize Cold

-Grab an iced tea, find some air-conditioned space, and put these ten passages to memory.
-You’ll never regret any extended time given to memorizing God’s word — especially when it’s the passages that come up again and again as particularly useful in the Christian life and in ministering to others.
+You will never regret any extended time given to memorizing God’s word — especially when it’s the passages that come up again and again as particularly useful in the Christian life and in ministering to others.

 These are ten that will prove especially useful for pastors and Christian leaders, but we think this is a good list for all Christians as well.
 See which ones you already know.
-Put a little polish on those, and perhaps tackle a new passage or few you don’t yet have to memory.
+Put a little polish on those, and perhaps tackle a new passage or a few you don’t yet have to memory.

-It’s one of the Bible’s best-known texts, and one of the most wonderful for steadying our own souls and others in the Good Shepherd (Psalm 23:1; John 10:11–18), in life’s best times and toughest.
+It’s one of the Bible’s best-known texts, and one of the most wonderful for steadying our own souls and others’ in the Good Shepherd (Psalm 23:1; John 10:11–18), in life’s best times and toughest.

 1 Corinthians 11:23–26